-Here are posts related to Medicare Agent Training.
+Here are PUBLIC posts related to Medicare Agent Training.

 For the good stuff, see membership information: click here.

 Post-AEP Wrap, including the January through March opportunity of MAOEP and more.

 See meeting notes under the video:

 - Gather Post-AEP Feedback in a form for next meeting..